 Because commitment letters have so many loopholes, many buyers’ attorneys ask for “funding contingencies” in addition to a mortgage contingency.
 A funding contingency frees you from the contract with your deposit if the bank fails to fund the loan for any reason except one that is your fault.

 Unfortunately for buyers, sellers are likely to agree to any of the above in a slow market or if they're having trouble selling their place.

 Photo Credit / Manny Proebster

-If you are not a U.S. citizen, you will have trouble getting a mortgage from a U.S. bank unless you are a private banking customer of theirs overseas; you are in business here and the bank wants your business account; or it wants accounts overseas that it doesn’t currently have.
+If you are not a U.S. citizen, you will have trouble getting a mortgage from a U.S. bank unless you are a private banking customer of theirs overseas, you are in business here and the bank wants your business account, or the bank wants accounts overseas that it doesn’t currently have.